kaidatavis/student-projects/README.md

 The repository for the final year project 2017

+# Project Meeting 4 - 15 Feb 2018

+## Progress Demonstration

+- Please prepare a short demo of the progress so far.
+- This shoud be informal, and no more than 5 minutes.
+- live demo if prefererred, but screen recording and screen shot are also fine.
+- This is a good practice for your viva demo

+## Questions and Answers

+- You can edit this page or email me if there is anything you want to discuss before the meeting,
+- Otherwise I will try to answer your questions then.

 # Project Meeting 3 - 23 Nov 2017

-# Literature Review - Progress Update
+## Literature Review - Progress Update
 - Literature review should be more or less finished.
 This is a good time to discuss if there is any issue or difficulty.
 - Everyone updates on:
   - Any change on the project idea and/or scope and the reason;
   - Any decision on development technology and the reason.
 - Results on the mobile app development technology survey.

-# First Iteration - Progress Update
+## First Iteration - Progress Update
 - Contacted any users, and what are their requirements?
 - Any questions about the requirments, design, and evaluation?